 As of 2020, all over the world, roughly 152 million children are working as laborers in houses, farms, construction sites, and restaurants.
 The abundance of child workers is significant and warrants both awareness and action.

-In this child labour essay for children, we explain what is child labour, why child labour is harmful, and the steps to mitigate child labour.
+In this child labor essay for children, we explain what is child labour, why child labor is harmful, and the steps to mitigate child labor.

 Child Labour Essay: What is child labour?

 A child under the age of 18 who is working for money is a child laborer.
 The employer, who could be the owner of a restaurant, the construction site manager, or anyone who is giving money to the child in return for labor is engaging in child labour.

 Of the 152 million children working as child laborers, a shocking 64 million are girls.
 Most of these girls work in houses as maids.
 The standard surveys do not include this particular job in their estimates, which leaves out a very significant amount of labor.